Siphiwe Gloria Ndlovu: Background

 Siphiwe Gloria Ndlovu was born and partly grew up in the city of Bulawayo, Zimbabwe.
 A few months after she was born, her family moved to Sweden as political refugees, and this is where Ndlovu spent the formative years of her life.
 The family then moved to the United States, and returned to Zimbabwe after 1980 when the country had attained its independence.

 Ndlovu attended Girls' College in Bulawayo and thereafter went to the United States to pursue her university studies in Boston, Massachusetts (at Emerson College); Athens, Ohio (at Ohio University) and Palo Alto, California (at Stanford University).
 She spent 18 years in the United States, before deciding to move back to Africa, where she lived between South Africa and Zimbabwe.

 Writing career

 Ndlovu's fiction has gained critical acclaim since her appearance on the literary scene in 2018.
 Her debut novel, The Theory of Flight (2018), was followed in 2020 by The History of Man.
-The two books have won praise, been included on the shortlists of awards, and earned their author places at prestigious fellowships around the world.
+The two books have won praise, been included on the shortlists of awards, and have earned their author places at prestigious fellowships around the world.
 The third title in her "City of Kings" trilogy is The Quality of Mercy (2023).

 Besides her creative writing, Ndlovu is a trained literary scholar.
-She is also a filmmaker, and her films have premiered at the Zanzibar International Film Festival among others.
+She is also a filmmaker, and her films have premiered at the Zanzibar International Film Festival, among other festivals.